Huiping27/restaurantdash_v2/README.md

-This project is about the analytics of metrics of one food delivery company.
+This project is about the analytics of metrics for one food delivery company.

 The project includes: data cleaning, data aggreagtion, data analysis, EDA and finally a dashboard will be deloyed on render.